brimdata/zed/docs/commands/zed.md

 commands.

 The following sections describe each of the available commands and highlight some key options.
-Built-in help shows all commands and options that can be invoked as follows:
+Built-in help shows the commands and their options:

 * `zed -h` with no args displays a list of `zed` commands.
 * `zed command -h`, where `command` is a sub-command, displays help